maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="mathematical-operators-arithmetic"></a>
 ### Mathematical operators (arithmetic)

 RetroBASIC supports the standard set of arithmetic operators: `+` for addition, `-` for subtraction, `*` for multiplication, `/` for division, and `^` for exponentiation.
-It also supports the alternative `**` for exponentiation, which is seen in some older dialects.
-The `MOD` operator returns the remainder of the integer division, so that `A = 7.5 MOD 2.5` becomes 7 MOD 2, producing 1.
+It also supports the alternative `**` for exponentiation, which is seen in some older dialects. `DIV` is used for integer division, which produces the result with any fractional part left off, while the `MOD` operator returns the remainder of the integer division, so that `A = 7.5 MOD 2.5` becomes 7 MOD 2, producing 1.

 RetroBASIC follows MS's conventions for operator precedence, with parenthetical items and then exponents, multiplication and division, and finally addition and subtraction.